jorop/landscaping-docs/docs/heights.md

 ### Use OSM Projection

-Wether to use OpenStreetMap/Google Maps projection or keep the original projection of the GeoTiff dataset.
+Wether to use OpenStreetMap/Google Maps projection or keep the original projection of the raster file.
 If you do not know, what this means, leave it checked.
 It's fine.
 The Landscaping plugin handles everything automatically.

-### Desired Tile Size (Max)
+### Max Desired Tile Size

 Tiles will have this width max.
-The unit here is kilometers (km).
+The unit here is meter.

 ## Projections

 Per default, OSM projection [EPSG:3857](https://epsg.io/3857) is used.
-If you want to keep the original projection of your GeoTiff file, uncheck `Use OSM Projection`.
+If you want to keep the original projection of your raster file, uncheck `Use OSM Projection`.

-> Landscaping can handle every projection and converts it automatically
+> Landscaping can handle every projection and converts it automatically.
+But it is highly recommended to use OSM projection.
+If the original raster does not use meter as unit, the result can be unsatisfying or the plugin may even crash.
+If you check `Use OSM Projection` everything will work fine.

-This means: you can import GeoTiff files with different projections and resolutions and they will be aligned properly.
+This means: you can import raster files with different projections and resolutions and they will be aligned properly.
 You do not have to worry about it.
+It is even possible to import GeoTiff, ASCII and HGT files toghether.

 > Landscaping can handle overlapping files

-This means: you can have intersecting datasets, they will be merged.
+This means: you can have intersecting datasets, they will be merged and result in a seamless landscape or worldcomposition.

 ## Next Steps